Content delivery networks typically cache your website files at their Points of Presence, enabling users to access them more quickly.

 Cloudflare APO:

 Most CDNs serve static assets (images, CSS, JS, fonts, etc.) from their POPs.
-But caching HTML at the CDN level helps your site load faster because almost everything is packed from the CDN.
+But caching HTML at the CDN helps your site load faster because most content is served from the CDN.
+The cache hit rate will be over 90%.

 Cloudflare Pro:

-If you wish to customize things according to your own preferences, Pro is the right choice for you – provides fast content delivery to your websites.
+If you wish to customize things to your preferences, Pro is the right choice for you – it delivers content to your websites quickly.

-It has several useful features, like Polish-Mirage Image Optimization, prioritized loading, CDN monitoring, and automatic platform optimization (APO).
+It features several useful tools, including Polish-Mirage image optimization, prioritized loading, CDN monitoring, and platform optimization (APO).

 Argo Smart Routing:

-Cloudflare says Argo Smart Routing reduces Internet latency by 30 percent and connection failures by 27 percent.
-With Argo, you will be charged $5.00 per month + usage.
-Cloudflare charges you $0.10 per gigabyte over the first GB.
+Cloudflare states Argo Routing reduces latency by 30 percent and connection failures by 27 percent.
+It will be charged $5.00 per month + usage ($0.10 per gigabyte over the first GB).

 In a nutshell,